 Creates comfort items, like blankets, for patients

-Visits from our certified therapy dogs always bring smiles to our patients, families and staff members, whether it be at home, our hospice carecenters, assisted living communities or nursing homes.
+Visits from our certified therapy animals always bring smiles to our patients, families and staff members, whether it be at home, our hospice carecenters, assisted living communities or nursing homes.

 As part of the “We Honor Veterans” partnership with the National Hospice and Palliative Care Organization (NHPCO) and the Veterans Administration (VA), military veterans volunteer to visit patients who are also veterans and share a special and meaningful bond that only those with military experience share.